 - Insulting verbal comments or play-acting in relationship to physical characteristics of any individual or group of individuals.

-- Any kind of verbal or written communication that includes racial slurs, unkind language or other insulting nicknames or names.
+- Any kind of verbal or written communication that includes racial slurs, unkind language, or other insulting nicknames or names.

-- To exclude an individual from participation in a project because of race.
+- Exclusion from participation in a project.

 - Continual teasing of an individual or group of individuals in a mean-spirited manner.